Macy's Herald Square: Incidents

 In August 2014, Macy's agreed to a $650,000 penalty proposed by the New York Attorney General to settle a number of claims of racial profiling and false detention involving nearly two dozen African-American, Latino and other customers at the Herald Square store who had lodged complaints in February 2013.
 As part of the deal, the retail group agreed to introduce policies to ensure all customers were treated equally regardless of race or ethnicity.

-On June 1–2, 2020, during the George Floyd protests in New York City, 17 people looted Macy's Herald Square as part of a series of looting incidents around Midtown Manhattan.
+On June 1–2, 2020, during the George Floyd protests in New York City, 17 people attempted to loot Macy's Herald Square as part of a series of looting incidents around Midtown Manhattan but were thwarted by NYPD.
 The store had been boarded up on May 31 in advance of the protests, but looters took the boards apart.
 Though physical damage was limited, The New York Times reported that it was symbolic of Macy's financial troubles, which had resulted after the location was forced to close during the COVID-19 pandemic in New York City.